 £ 1×10-5 cc/sec.
 Air

 100 – 1,700 lbs. force typical

 Salt/Fog MIL-STD-810, Method 509.2: 5%+1% Salt Solution at +95°F ± 5°F for a period of 168 hours

 MIL-C-83124 at 70K Feet Altitude.
 3 durations: 28 days, 56 days, and 84 days.
 Temperature range from –65°F to +160°F and humidity between 50% and 95% RH per test method requirements

 MIL-C-83124 paragraph 18.104.22.168: Temperature –80°F & stabilized, then placed in+100°F/90% relative humidity until ice disappears, then –80°F & stabilized, then fired at –80°F

 Units subjected to 100 pressure cycles, 50 at –65°F and 50 at +250°F with pressure between .83 inches Hg to 29.92 inches Hg

 Vibration Sinusoidal Cycling (5-50 Hz) for 30 minutes along 3 axes for each temperature of –65°F, +70°F, and +200°F with one cycle completed over the range in approximately 7.5 minutes, Random Vibration (50-2000 Hz) for 60 minutes along each axes for each temperature

 Our rapid deflagrating cord transfer line can be customized to fit many customer envelopes.

-PacSci EMC has several configurations of Percussion Primer and Low Energy end fitting configurations (threaded fitting similar to SMDC and insert / clip style to fit a Rapid Deflagrating Cord Transfer Line.
+We offer several configurations of Percussion Primer and Low Energy end fitting configurations (threaded fitting similar to SMDC and insert / clip style to fit a Rapid Deflagrating Cord Transfer Line).
 For High Energy end fittings, the interface dimensions are the same as SMDC 3/8, 7/16 and ½ configurations – please refer to the SMDC web page.